DerejeKitaw/Redux/01_Introduction/README.md

 `This is an important principle of Redux: dispatching actions is a “fire-and-forget” maneuver.
 Dispatching actions is not a direct manipulation of the state, and it doesn’t return the new state. `

 `When we dispatch actions, we’re sending off a notification of what happened.
 If we want to know what the current state of the system is, we have to check the state of the store.`

+## Reducer takes the current state and action and returns a new state, which is held by the store.